forrestdavis/ImplicitCausality/README.md

 stimuli used in this experiment.
 All stimuli are taken directly from human experiments, but the stim script allows one to tweak various components of the stimuli (e.g., the nouns).
-Also include is a script used for printing out the results from main.py (utils.py), an awk script for getting frequencies, and information about replaced nouns and missing
+Also included is a script used for printing out the results from main.py (utils.py), an awk script for getting frequencies, and information about replaced nouns and missing
 IC verbs.